tkasarla/tkasarla.github.io/resources.md

 ### General Advice

 - [23 things I didn't learn in grad school](https://twitter.com/dsivakumar/timelines/1328255107599802368) thread on twitter by [D. Sivakumar](https://twitter.com/dsivakumar).
 - The very popular time management post, [Calendars.
-Not to-do lists](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd) by Devi Parikh[https://www.cc.gatech.edu/~parikh/]!
+Not to-do lists](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd) by [Devi Parikh](https://www.cc.gatech.edu/~parikh/)!
 A short trail run of this while applying to PhD positions proved it very useful for me.
 Plan to implement it more in the future.

 ### Applying to Grad School in CS